mozilla/application-services/website/blog/2018-09-10-account-recovery-in-firefox-accounts.md

 summary of those keys and how they are created.

 * Recovery Key (recoveryKey)
-  * 16 digit [Crockford Base32](https://en.wikipedia.org/wiki/Base32) that is generated client-side and shown to the user only once
+  * 28-character [Crockford Base32](https://en.wikipedia.org/wiki/Base32) that is generated client-side and shown to the user only once
 * Recovery Key ID (recoveryKeyId)
   * recoveryKeyId = HKDF(recoveryKey, salt=uid, info=“fxa recovery fingerprint”, length=16)
   * Opaque key generated from the recovery key and sent to our servers